daronphang/coding_resources/flask/database.md

 ### Common SQLAlchemy Query Executors:
 - all()
-- first(): Returns first result of query, or 'None' of there are no results.
+- first()           Returns first result of query, or 'None' of there are no results.
-- first_or_404(): Aborts if there are no results
+- first_or_404()    Aborts if there are no results
 - get()
 - get_or_404()
 - count()
-- paginate(): Returns a Pagination object that contains the specified range of results.
+- paginate()        Returns a Pagination object that contains the specified range of results.